Significant accounting policies

-The undistributed profit consists of the part of the annual result that FMO is not obliged to reserve under the Agreement Dutch State-FMO of November 16, 1998.
+The undistributed result consists of the part of the annual result that FMO is not obliged to distribute under the Agreement Dutch State-FMO of November 16, 1998.

 The non-controlling interest is related to the investment in Equis DFI Feeder L.P. held by other investors.